-Risks have little correlation where it is unlikely that both risks will experience an unfavourable outcome at the same time.
+Notes to theRisks have little correlation where it is unlikely that both risks will experience an unfavourable outcomeFinancial Statementsat the same time.
 Such risks are said to be largely uncorrelated or independent.

-The result is a 'diversification benefit'.
+29. Risk Management The result is a 'diversification benefit'.
 For example, lapse risk may be somewhat independent of premium risk as lapse rates are unlikely to increase when premium rates are inadequate.